ChaosExAnima/echonyc.blog/src/content/blog/storms.md

 ---
-title: 'Storms'
+title: Storms
-date: '2020-07-21'
+date: 2020-07-21
 categories:
-    - 'musings'
+  - musings
-    - 'queer-theory'
+  - queerness
-    - 'transness'
+  - transness
-coverImage: 'images/pexels-photo-39811.jpeg'
+coverImage: images/pexels-photo-39811.jpeg
-coverAlt: 'Photo of a wet road surrounded by trees on a rainy day'
+coverAlt: Photo of a wet road surrounded by trees on a rainy day
 ---

 I've been reading a lot of philosophy lately.
 Well.
 I've been *watching* a lot of it... on YouTube.